 Mindful Breathing

 Mindful Breathing.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 When breathing stops, life ends.
 The breath initiates the delivery of oxygen to the organs and muscles.
 The heart, the lungs and the brain work in an orchestrated effort to bring oxygen to essential life functions.
 Ancient wisdom and modern medicine understand the crucial live-giving function of breath.
 But breathing can be much more than an unconscious biological function.
 Breathing functions both under conscious and unconscious control, during sleep and during wakefulness.
 Mindful breathing is a portal into mindfulness, inviting peace to our bothered soul.